 - While mushrooms are cooking, make cauliflower sauce.

-- To make the sauce: place cooked cauliflower, milk and garlic in a blender or food processor and pulse until smooth; add salt and pepper to taste.
+- To make the sauce: place cooked cauliflower, milk and garlic in a blender and pulse until smooth; add salt and pepper to taste.

 - Pour cauliflower sauce into skillet with mushrooms; stir in the broth, additional almond milk and flour and stir on low-medium heat until sauce becomes thicker.
 At this point, pour green beans into skillet and mix everything together so that beans are coated with sauce and mushrooms.